Other activities and record types

 If you have contact with entities that are not considered lobbyists, these records can be sentenced according to the business activity they relate to.

-Your agency is responsible for the ongoing management of legacy records created by your agency or inherited from another agency as part of a machinery-of-government change.
+Your agency is responsible for the ongoing management of legacy records created by your agency or inherited from another agency as part of a machinery-of-government change (MOG) or administrative change.

 Find out about disposal authorisation and how to develop or review a retention and disposal schedule.